Does Galatians 2:21 deny Righteousness?

 I do not reject God's gracious gift; for if the way in which one attains righteousness is through legalism, then the Messiah's death was pointless (CJB).

-The satisfaction of divine righteousness for forgiveness is purely the payment of the punitive penalty by Messiah, which is the exception to the norm, and the correction to the false traditions.
-There is no need for a positive imputation in a forensic sense, because there is no way that the Most High can be compensated for sin.
-The punitive penalty is an expression of God’s wrath and anger against sin.
+There is no need for a positive imputation of righteousness in a forensic sense, because there is no way that the Most High can be compensated for sin.
 It does not actually repair the damages due to sin.
 Those he simply forgives in his mercy, and then he sanctifies us, giving his righteousness to us.
 This does not repair sin damage to those ultimately lost, but it does restore us who turn to Him.
 This righteousness we receive is not to be viewed as compensating God on an equitable basis.
 In view of sin, it can be no more than a consolation.

 The reason the anti-Law Churches want righteousness to be “forensically imputed” is that they are viewing God as one who needs to be perfectly fully compensated for all sin in the equitable sense.
 In such a case forgiveness is not really forgiveness.
 All wrongs would be paid off, as if someone hit the big undo button (Ctrl-Z) in the universe and undid all the damage.
 That’s the net effect of having perfect righteousness legally stamped into the judicial balance sheet.
 God then sees no wrong, and no need to issue a guilty verdict.
 This, my friends, is not the gospel.
-It is pure legalism, and as philosophically crass as those who would attempt to compensate God with their own works.
-The truth is that only a punitive penalty is being demanded by God, eye for eye, limb for limb, burn for burn, life for life.
-Messiah’s death paid this punitive penalty on behalf of the repentant.
-There is no demand for perfect compensation.
-God simply forgives that demand because it is impossible, and because he is both just and merciful.
-Justice must be tempered by mercy, and mercy by justice.
-Giving place for mercy requires less than 100% compensatory justice.
-Sin cannot be made as if it never happened.
-Perfect equity is unattainable.
-Therefore, God forgives outright what must be forgiven, and only demands a punitive penalty to be paid, an expression of his wrath against sin.
-In his mercy he allows Messiah to substitute for this, taking his life for our life, according to the punitive demand of Torah.
+It is pure legalism, and is as philosophically crass as those who would attempt to compensate God with their own works, via penance or the doctrine of Zechut.